 The VR/AR Industrial Coalition was first announced in 2020 in the Commission’s Media and Audiovisual Action Plan.
-This initiative aims to inform policy making, encourage investment, faciliate dialogue with stakeholders and identify key challenges and opportunities for the European VR/AR sector.
+This initiative aims to inform policy making, encourage investment, facilitate dialogue with stakeholders and identify key challenges and opportunities for the European VR/AR sector.
+The Coalition forms part of the overall strategy on Virtual Worlds fit for people.

 The diverse European VR/AR ecosystem comprises a high number of small and medium enterprises and a few dominant, often non-European, market players.
 Although it can be difficult for founders and producers to finance the production of quality content, one of the EU advantages is a strong tradition for public support to content, research, development and innovation, including for VR/AR.